By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Two hours northwest of Melbourne, Bendigo is a historic gold rush town, and between 1850 and 1900 more gold was found here than anywhere else in the world.
 Check out the Bendigo Art Gallery which has a reputation for design and fashion-focused shows.
 On the way, hop off the V/Line train from Melbourne when it passes through Woodend, Kyneton and Castlemaine, thriving villages great for vintage shopping, craft breweries, and artisan producers.

-The winding roads of the Dandenong Ranges National Park are punctuated with quaint villages and artists’ studios, forests of mountain ash and verdant fern gullies, but many travel the hour from Melbourne to walk or run up the 1,000 Steps, a 1.8mi (3km) track ascending through a damp fern valley up through tree ferns and manna gums.
-(Note: the 1000 Steps is closed for repairs until mid-2022.)
+The winding roads of the Dandenong Ranges National Park are punctuated with quaint villages and artists’ studios, forests of mountain ash and verdant fern gullies, but many make the hour drive or 1.25 hour train/walk from Melbourne to walk or run up the 1,000 Steps, a 1.8mi (3km) track ascending through a damp fern valley up through tree ferns and manna gums.

 For a quick dip on a hot day, Melbournians head to Plenty Gorge, 12.4 mi (20km) from the city.
 The water is clear and refreshing, and there are abundant kangaroos and parrots in the area.